 Personal Enhanced Offer

-From September 2018, most students will be studying the equivalent of 3 A level or BTEC options.
+Students will be studying the equivalent of 3 A level or BTEC options.
 On top of this students will be dedicating curriculum time to studying one of the options outlined below.

 With the revised linear A level approach, many schools are offering students a package of 3 A levels plus the Extended Project Qualification and this is certainly a popular package with universities.
 However, there are other options available.
 Please look at the information and consider which option you would like to take as part of your Personal Enhanced Offer.